The Cotton Factory

 The report produced for the City states “The Cotton Factory gains heritage value through historic connections to the City of Hamilton.
 The factory acts as a landmark, both visually and through the historic evidence of the textile industry that was once based in Hamilton.
 Its associations to the Canadian Bluenose and its economic significance to the local, national, and international textile industry validates its importance as a cultural asset.
 Its physical relationships to each of the existing buildings relate to the Industrial Gothic architectural style, including Victorian and Edwardian details.
 This composition of buildings developed organically over time, creates a unique site of historical importance.”

-Architecture, Conservation + Heritage, Mechanical Engineering
+Architecture, Conservation + Heritage, Master Planning, Mechanical Engineering

 Partners & sub consultants